garyfleming/apis-for-decades/apis.md

 TODO

+* New structure for longer version?
+Pair a design/philosophy section explicitly with an implementation change section.
+Lead up to the html5 bit at the end.

 * Ship of Theseus - paradox by Plutarch -- Gladwell golf episode had names for two interpretations
 * Talk about the intentionality of design.
 Leads to templating.
 * Talk about some of the issues with object mappers for view generation (coupling, less clarity, undesigned).
 Suggest templating as an alternative.